 WHAT IS THE RURAL ARTS AND CULTURE SUMMIT?

-The Rural Arts and Culture Summit is a biennial, practitioner-driven gathering that celebrates and expands the field of rural arts-based community development by providing a space for learning, relationship building and celebration of the role of art and creativity in building strong, healthy and resilient rural communities.
+From 2011 through 2019, The Rural Arts and Culture Summit was a biennial, practitioner-driven gathering that celebrates and expands the field of rural arts-based community development by providing a space for learning, relationship building and celebration of the role of art and creativity in building strong, healthy and resilient rural communities.

 WHO IS IT ORGANIZED BY?

 The Rural Arts and Culture Summit is organized by Springboard for the Arts.
-Recent partners have included the Arrowhead Regional Arts Council, Reif Center for Performing Arts, the MacRostie Art Center, and Visit Grand Rapids.
+Recent partners have included the Arrowhead Regional Arts Council, Reif Center for Performing Arts, the MacRostie Art Center, Visit Grand Rapids, the Forum of Regional Arts Councils of Minnesota, and the Center for Small Towns.

 HOW CAN I LEARN ABOUT PAST EVENTS?